 Do You Need a Personal Injury Lawyer After An Uber or Lyft Accident?

 If you choose to do so, you can legally file a rideshare-related personal injury claim without a lawyer.
 But, it’s not the best choice most of the time.
 Why?
-Companies like Uber and Lyft will have legal teams dedicated to minimizing your compensation, so it’s important to have a professional on your side.
+Companies like Uber and Lyft will have legal teams dedicated to minimizing your compensation, so it’s important to have a professional personal injury lawyer like a motorcycle accident lawyer or an auto accident attorney on your side.

 Rideshare personal injuries are complex because it involves several different parties and rules.
 If you don’t know these rules, you may find yourself liable and potentially lose out on the compensation you deserve.